 We welcome regular volunteers as well as one off, but it always helps us if you can let us know beforehand that you’re planning to come along.

-Monthly bike stripping sessions – Every second Monday of the month, 10am-2pm – The next one will be on Monday 10th September.
+Monthly bike stripping sessions – Every second Monday of the month, 10am-2pm – The next ones will be on Monday 8th October and Monday 12th November.

 Come along to the workshop and get involved in a variety of bike recycling activities.
 Come for the whole time or just drop in when you can.
 The sorts of things we do are…